-Following England’s World Cup exit in the quarter-finals at the hands of France, attention is already on the next chance to potentially lift silverware for the first time since old 1966.
+Following England’s World Cup exit in the quarter-finals, attention has turned to their next chance to potentially lift silverware for the first time since 1966.

-Many thought football was coming home at the World Cup in Qatar this year, however, France progressed to the semi-finals ahead of the Three Lions.
+Many thought football was coming home at the World Cup in Qatar last year, however, France progressed to the semi-finals ahead of the Three Lions.

 So, what about Euro 2024?
 Paddy Power News has all you need to know about the tournament.
 You can see the latest Euro 2024 odds on the Paddy Power website and Paddy Power app.